dementati/shard/readme.md

 3. ```cd build```
 4. ```ccmake ..```
 5. Press c - Note: This might result in some errors about missing libraries, which you can disregard unless they persist through the next step.
-6. Specify the path to the directory where you unzipped Google Test with the GTEST_ROOT variable.
+6. Specify the path to the directory where you unzipped Google Mock with the GMOCK_ROOT variable.
 7. Specify the path to the directory where you unzipped GLM with the GLM_ROOT variable.
 8. Press c again
 9. Press g